skiadas/WebAppsCourse/notes/git_commands_review.md

   ~ Adds a new or modified file to the staging area.
 Can be used to add multiple files too.

 [git commit](http://git-scm.com/docs/git-commit)
   ~ Creates a commit from the staged changes.
 Use the `-m` flag to leave a message right there.
+You can use the `--amend` flag to amend to the previous commit instead.

 [git diff](http://git-scm.com/docs/git-diff)
   ~ Shows the difference between two versions of a file.
 Do `git diff --staged` to see the modifications that are staged.